sh123/esp32_loraprs/README.md

    - `cfg.EnableRfToIs` set to `true` to forward RF traffic to APRS-IS
    - `cfg.EnableIsToRf` set to `true` to forward APRS-IS traffic to RF, see also `cfg.AprsFilter` for traffic filtering
    - `cfg.EnableRepeater` set to `true` to enable packet repeater
-   - `cfg.EnableSignalReport` set to `true` to enable signal report into the comment submitted to APRS-IS
    - `cfg.EnableBeacon` set to `true` to enable periodic beacons specified in `cfg.AprsRawBeacon` with period specified in `cfg.AprsRawBeaconPeriodMinutes` into RF and APRS-IS if `cfg.EnableRfToIs` is enabled

 # Test Results